 As the daughter of the eldest brother of thirteen siblings (most of them now married and with their own children and grandchildren) I will never run out of characters or plots.
 Not that anyone in my family has committed murder.
 That I know of.
 Although there are a few quirks in the ol’ lineage, here and there.

 Frankie Chandler, Pet Psychic is my latest sleuth.
-“Barking Mad at Murder” will be out in paperback by the summer of 2014 along with the next book in the series, “A Bird’s Eye View of Murder”.
+“A Bird’s Eye View of Murder” is finally out in ebook and paperback, and for those who prefer a paper book, “Barking Mad at Murder” is available at Amazon.
 How did the idea of a pet psychic come about?
 Read on.

 Before Frankie, I had a crush on Evan Miller, “The Body Guy”.
 A Los Angeles crime reporter, Evan has the emotional repertoire of a robot.
 He shuts down when feelings threaten to break through, which is hardly ever, since the closest he has to an intimate relationship is an occasional conversation with a source.
 Like it or not, that’s all about to change.